This post may contain affiliate links. Please read our disclosure policy.

 • Mascarpone Cheese: Choose a quality brand, like American-made BelGioioso, or something imported from Italy.
 If you use a low-quality mascarpone cheese, you could end up with a grainy texture or uneven consistency in your frosting.

-• Powdered Sugar: Sifted to ensure a smooth frosting.
+• Powdered Sugar: Sift it to avoid lumps in your frosting.

 • Vanilla Extract: Real vanilla extract provides a richer flavor.